NTT123/hswm/README.md

 - You need to install Hammerspoon first.
 You can get it here http://www.hammerspoon.org/

+- To support multi spaces.
+You also need to install https://github.com/asmagill/hs._asm.undocumented.spaces.git (may need to load module map file; `/usr/include/xpc/module.modulemap`)

 - Create config directory with

   > `git clone https://github.com/NTT123/hswm.git ~/.hammerspoon`